-I'm a freelance editor, journalist, sub-editor and blogger.
-My editorial interests range from documenting the entrepreneurial spirit to sustainability, tech and innovation, as well as travel writing.
+I'm a freelance journalist, creative copywriter and sub-editor.
+My editorial interests range from documenting the entrepreneurial spirit to sustainability, tech and innovation, and travel writing.

 Eager Journeys is a travel and photography blog by freelance journalist and photographer Iga Motylska, who lives in Johannesburg, South Africa.
 It focuses on travel to UNESCO World Heritage Sites, across Africa and the world, as well as authentic cultural experiences.

 Fodor's: The Complete Guide to African Safaris (Namibia)

 I was the Namibian expert who wrote the Namibia section of the Fodor's 'The Complete Guide to African Safaris' which was published in March 2023 -- and was last updated in 2017.
 The 100+ pages of content resulted from 12 weeks of research and writing, four weeks on the road, 7 000+ kilometres by road, four flights, and the kind help of countless locals in the travel and tourism space who shared their time, expertise and passion for Namibia as our guides to this spectacular destination.

 Fodor's Essential South Africa: with the Best Safari Destinations and Wine Regions (Gauteng)